bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FaultLength_36HCJE4Fj1vAsieqy08nef/Documentation.md

-Length of the exposed fault trace
+Length of the exposed fault trace.